dhall-lang/dhall-lang/standard/imports.md

 * `Γ₀` (an input) is an unordered map from imports to expressions representing the state of the filesystem/environment/web before the import
     * `Γ₀(import)` means to retrieve the expression located at `import`
+    * Note that if a remote import fetches another remote import at a different origin, the `Origin` header must be set on this request
 * `e₀` (an input) is the expression to resolve
 * `e₁` (an output) is the import-free resolved expression
 * `Γ₁` (an output) is an unordered map from imports to expressions representing